 These are the aircraft that you are accustomed to flying on.
 The cargo holds can carry freight containers in addition to passenger baggage and mail.
-The airlines now are starting to operate freight-only flights by using the belly storage for freight containers.
+The airlines now are starting to operate freight-only flights by using the belly storage for shipping containers.
 American Airlines just began dedicated freighter operations using Boeing 777-300 aircraft after being out of the dedicated air freight business for years.
 The 777 bellies can handle 30 – 40 tons of cargo.

 CONVERTIBLE OR “QUICK-CHANGE” AIRCRAFT

 These aircraft were designed for airlines to fly passengers during the day and freight at night.
 Convertible or quick-change aircraft feature a cargo-loading door on the left side behind the forward passenger boarding door.
 The passenger seats and gallies are palletized to roll in and out for passenger flights.
 The drawback to this system is the freight flight has to return back to its origin to reinstall the passenger seats and gallies.

 The combination aircraft or “combi” is designed to transport both passengers and freight at the same time.
 In addition to the typical passenger cabin, there is a freight door and palletized floor in the same aircraft.
 Combi aircraft has been as small as the Boeing 737 to the Boeing 747.
 Alaska Airlines until recently had a fleet of three 737-400 combi aircraft seating passengers in the rear and loading cargo containers in the front.
 Some of which may even be used shipping containers.
 They have since been replaced by three 737-700 dedicated freighters.

 Alaska Airlines operated their combi aircraft on the Alaska milk run which connected Anchorage and Seattle with the other Alaska coastal cities in the middle.